 Exercising.
 Regular physical activity, especially weight-bearing exercises, can help prevent bone loss.
 These include jogging, dancing, stair-climbing, and arm exercises.

 Medical approaches for preventing and treating bone loss in men include:

 Bisphosphonates.
 Bisphosphonates are medicines that prevent the breakdown of bone.
 There are different types of bisphosphonates.
 Some are taken by mouth.
-Others are given by IV.
+Others are given by IV infusion.
 Two bisphosphonates are pamidronate and zoledronate.
-They are given as shots.
+They are given as IV infusions.
 They can be used to treat prostate cancer that has spread to the bones.
 They may also help prevent osteoporosis in men during androgen-deprivation therapy for prostate cancer.
 Risedronate and alendronate are approved by the FDA for preventing and treating osteoporosis in men and women.
 Both medicines are available as pills.

 RANKL (receptor activator of nuclear factor kappa-B ligand) inhibitors.
-These medicines work much like bisphosphonates.
+These medicines work in a different way than bisphosphonates.
 Denosumab is approved by the FDA to treat osteoporosis.
 It is also approved to prevent bone loss caused by hormonal therapy given for the treatment of cancer, if used with calcium and vitamin D supplements.
 It is given as a shot.

 Calcitonin.
 Calcitonin is a naturally occurring hormone.
 It is important for calcium regulation and bone metabolism.
 It is often given as a nasal spray.